qdrant/landing_page/qdrant-landing/content/documentation/datasets.md

 ## Available datasets

-Our snapshots are generated from publicly available datasets, which are often used for commercial r academic purposes.
+Our snapshots are usually generated from publicly available datasets, which are often used for non-commercial or academic purposes.
 The following datasets are currently available.
-Please click on a dataset name to see the detailed description.
+Please click on a dataset name to see its detailed description.

 | Dataset                                    | Model                                                       | Vector size | Documents | Size   | Qdrant snapshot                                                                                                                       | HF Hub                                                                                 |
 |--------------------------------------------|-------------------------------------------------------------|-------------|-----------|--------|---------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------|